vaimo/composer-changelogs/README.md

 ## Feature: release dates

-The module will try to resolve the release date of certain version from the package's repository when it's available.
-The available options to be used in output templates are: {{date}}, {{time}}.
+The module will try to resolve the release date of certain version from the package repository when it's available.
+The available options to be used in output templates
+are: {{date}}, {{time}}.

 This feature is enabled by default, but can be enabled by defining the following under changelog configuration within the composer.json of the package:

 ```json
 {